pranai11/OIBSIB/README.md

 Hello all,
     I am glad that i got an internship opportunity to work as an intern in the domain DataScience at OASISINFOBYTE.
-Here i will doing tasks related to data science using python.
+Here I will be doing tasks related to data science using python.

 #oasisinfobyte #webdevelopment #oasisfamily #webdeveloper #opportunity2023 #intern2023